-So you’ve likely heard before that CBD for headaches is a “wonder treatment” of sorts.
+So you’ve likely heard before that CBD is a “wonder treatment” of sorts for headaches.
 But how true is this, if at all?
 Is it just another myth drummed up by all the potheads who claim cannabis to be some kind of miracle worker?

 Well, instead of relying on opinion or anecdotal evidence to answer this question, we can rely on science and physiology to do the speculating for us (hooray for science!).

-The endocannabinoid system, or ECS, is a massive network of cannabinoids and cannabinoid receptors that exists naturally in the human body.
+The endocannabinoid system, or ECS, is a massive network of endocannabinoids and cannabinoid receptors that exist naturally in the human body.
 Everyone has a functional ECS, even if they’ve never taken cannabis or smoked marijuana a day in their lives.